Marco-Minetti/Trading-or-Financial-Data-Analyzer/README.md

 make
 ```

-This produces the `analyzer` executable.
+This produces the `financial_analyzer` executable.

 ---